feres99/lifechurchomaha.org/wp-content/plugins/add-link-to-facebook/readme.txt

 = U28 Can I display the widget / social plugins on every page? =

-Yes, enable the widget option *Show everywhere using my settings* (since version 1.146).
+Yes, enable the widget option *Show everywhere using my settings*

 = U29 How can I use the Facebook registration form/login button? =